 Comprising 13,466 islands, it can be hard to know where to start with Indonesia.
-From world class dive sites to volcano trekking, exploring ancient cultures to the modern buzz of the big cities this country offers something for every traveller.
-While many tourists head straight to the southern islands of Bali, Java and Lombok, if you venture further afield you will be rewarded handsomely by remarkable landscapes, pristine reefs and locals intrigued by you for reasons other than what lies in your wallet.
+From world class dive sites to smoking volcanoes, ancient cultures and buzzing modern cities, this country offers something for every traveller.
+While many tourists head straight to the southern islands of Bali, Java and Lombok, if you venture further afield you will be rewarded with remarkable landscapes, pristine reefs and an off-the-beaten-track experience.

 What to do:

 – Stay at Mutiara Guest House in the city of Bandaneira in the Spice Islands of Banda.
 Rooms adorned in antiques and a healthy library of local history books make an excellent base to explore the archipelago and it’s fascinating colonial history.

 – Dive the Raja Ampat Islands, known as the ‘Amazon of the underwater world’ for the highest diversity of marine life recorded on Earth.